The pain in my Brass

 Am I exaggerating for dramatic effect?
 Only a little.
 Let’s say you want to build a building and you need coal, but there’s no coal in your network, so you need to build a link to the coal, but that also costs coal, or beer, then there’s a race for the beer, so you use someone else’s beer, which earns you no friends, and it turns out you can’t build that building anyway because it isn’t in your network either, and no one else has made any iron and you still don’t have any coal…

-And this is happening in an environment of such infuriating scarcity that, despite playing as a captain of industry during an economic boom, players never feel as if they are being anything other than remorselessly screwed, like Scott Cam building his millionth shitty Balinese patio.
+And this is happening in an environment of such infuriating scarcity that, despite playing as a captain of industry during an economic boom, players never feel as if they are being anything other than remorselessly screwed, like a grinning Scott Cam weilding a drill in the middle of building his millionth shitty Balinese patio.
 This is largely a function of Brass’s end-of-phase scoring systems, which delay gratification until after players have had to painstakingly build a network of canals, which they must then abandon and rebuild from scratch as railways.

 Every year, there are roughly 12 million board games released about the Industrial Revolution.
 Few of them account for the human suffering or environmental vandalism of that age.
 This is not a new problem.
 Board games have always simulated periods of economic exploitation, colonialism and warfare.
-The larger cultural point being, these games are produced and enjoyed by societies that benefitted from that exploitation, colonialism and warfare.
-The enshrinement of the Industrial Revolution as a topic worthy of endless simulations is exactly what you would expect from a culture descended from that period’s beneficiaries.
+The larger cultural point being that these games are mostly produced and enjoyed by the societies which perpetrated those injustices, and the enshrinement of the Industrial Revolution as a topic worthy of endless simulation is exactly what you would expect from the descendants of those beneficiaries.

 If it’s not yet clear, this is not meant to be a helpful review of Brass.
 As the tag says, it is a rant.
-There is irony in replicating Britain’s Industrial Revolution with layered carboard printed in China, where lower wages, and lax environmental and safety regulations let real-world publishers ‘win’ the game of modern capitalism.
-Life imitating art.
+There is irony in replicating Britain’s Industrial Revolution with layered cardboard printed in China, where lower wages and lax environmental regulations let real-world publishers ‘win’ the game of modern capitalism.
+Life imitates art.

-Of course, enjoying these games doesn’t make you a monster… except in the case of Brass, which it absolutely does, because the experience of playing this hideous contraption is so egregious that even the mildest gaming nerd will be transformed into a raging beast of capitalism.
+Of course, enjoying these games doesn’t make you a monster… except in the case of Brass, which it absolutely does.
+The experience of playing this hideous contraption is so egregious that even the mildest gaming nerd will be transformed into a raging capitalist beast.
+And that’s fine, of you like that sort of thing.